putyourlightson/laravel-datastar/README.md

 @php
     $signals = ['foo' => 1, 'bar' => 2];
 @endphp

 <div data-signals="{{ json_encode($signals) }}"></div>
 ```

 ### Datastar Helper

 The `datastar()` helper function is available in Blade views and returns a `Datastar` helper that can be used to generate action requests to the Datastar controller.
 The Datastar controller renders a view containing one or [Blade directives](#blade-directives) that each send an SSE event.
+[Signals](#signals) are also sent as part of the request, and are made available in Datastar views using the `$signals` variable.

 #### `datastar()->get()`